 - Close the Services window and restart your PC.

-On the next startup, access to your task manager and check if the Windows Modules Installer Worker high CPU usage or high disk usage in Windows 10 issue is resolved.
+On the next startup, access Task Manager and check if Windows Modules Installer Worker is still causing high CPU, disk, or memory usage in your Windows 10 or 11.

-This method should stop automatic Windows Update entirely, thus, also preventing the Windows Modules Installer Worker process from running.
-If you’ve done this, be sure to regularly check for updates on your Windows 10 as it will no longer be checking for you automatically after the change.
+This method should stop automatic Windows Update entirely, thus also preventing the Windows Modules Installer Worker process from running.
+If you’ve made this change, make sure to regularly check for updates on your Windows, as it will no longer check for you automatically.